 At Yarm School, pupils undertake one of two different courses.
-Each individual pupil will follow the most appropriate course for them.
+Each course offers the best route to success for different pupils.

-- 1. Combined Science: Trilogy this leads to two GCSE qualifications, but pupils will still study all three science disciplines - 2.
-GCSES in Biology, Chemistry and Physics this leads to three GCSE qualifications.
+- 1. Combined Science: Trilogy: This course leads to the attainment of two GCSE qualifications while comprehensively covering all three core science disciplines. - 2.
+GCSEs in Biology, Chemistry, and Physics: This rigorous programme results in three separate GCSE qualifications, delving deeper into each specific scientific discipline.